 The shooting marks the deadliest attack committed against Jews in the history of the United States.

 Those who lost their lives were brothers David Rosenthal, 59, and Cecil Rosenthal, 59; Richard Gottfried, 65; Jerry Rabinowitz, 66; Irving Younger, 69; Daniel Stein, 71; Joyce Feinberg, 75; husband and wife Bernie Simon, 84 and Sylvan Simon, 86; Melvin Wax, 88; and Rose Mallinger, 97.

 The suspect has been identified as Robert Bowers, 46.
-He has been charged with 44 counts, including hate crimes, murder and obstructing religious practices.
-He has pled not guilty.
+He has been charged with 44 counts, including hate crimes, murder and obstructing religious practices, to which Bowers pleaded not guilty.
 Prosecutors are seeking the death penalty against Bowers.

 Information from the event organizers with the Jewish Federation of Greater Dayton was forwarded to the campus community by Gary Dickstein, interim vice president for Student Affairs at Wright State.